Bhanu-code/db-drawer/README.md

 # db-drawer
 ![db-drawer](db-drawer-logo.png)

-a cli tool for visualising your database schemas. db-drawer checks the data model schemas of your project ("./models") folder and visualises by running on localhost in node environment. it attaches to your project as an npm package.
+A cli tool for visualising your database schemas. db-drawer checks the data model schemas of your project ("./models") folder and visualises by running on localhost in node environment. it attaches to your project as an npm package.

-currently, we have support only for sequelize and mongoose.
+Currently, we have support only for sequelize and mongoose.

-refer to Learn.md for building the project: <a href="https://github.com/Bhanu-code/db-drawer/blob/main/Learn.md">Learn.md</a>
+Refer to Learn.md for building the project: <a href="https://github.com/Bhanu-code/db-drawer/blob/main/Learn.md">Learn.md</a>

-video demonstration of the project: <a href="https://youtu.be/bcp6hE_R75U?si=Rd8dj-SLtZwtVjwH">Demonstration video</a>
+Video demonstration of the project: <a href="https://youtu.be/bcp6hE_R75U?si=Rd8dj-SLtZwtVjwH">Demonstration video</a>

 Join Our Discord channel: <a href="https://discord.gg/hMQcQcng">Discord</a>